DamianWimberly/configure-ad/README.md

 🔷***Create the Domain Controller (DC-1)***
 *Create a virtual machine to act as the domain controller.*
+- Resource Group: Select one created in
 - Image: Windows Server 2022 (at least 2 vCPUs)
 - Name: DC-1
 - Username: labuser, Password: Cyberlab123!
-- Virtual Network: Select the network created earlier; leave subnet as default.
+- Virtual Network: Select the network created earlier; *leave subnet as default*.

 🔷***Set DC-1’s Private IP Address to Static***
 *To ensure consistent network configuration, set DC-1's private IP to static.*